dqops/dqo/docs/checks/column/numeric/index.md

 ### [max in range](./max-in-range.md)
-A column-level check that ensures that the maximum values are within the expected range in the monitored column.
+This check finds a maximum value in a numeric column.
+It verifies that the maximum value is within the range of accepted values and raises a data quality issue when it is not within a valid range.

 | Data quality check name | Check type | Description | Standard |